Components and Specifications

 |Lifetime||7 years (each satellite)|

-The baseline ground segment is based on upgrades to the existing RADARSAT-2 ground segment, using the Gatineau and Prince Albert stations for data reception, the St-Hubert and Saskatoon stations for TT&C and the Svalbard station as a backup for TT&C and data reception.
-It will be harmonized for data reception at the Polar Epsilon coastal stations in order to support near-real time maritime surveillance.
+The RCM ground segment is based on existing infrastructure, using the national Gatineau, Prince Albert, and Inuvik stations for data reception and Telemetry Tracking & Command.
+It will be harmonized for data reception with the upgraded Polar Epsilon coastal stations in order to support near-real time maritime surveillance.
 It will also include a fast tasking capability allowing access to the satellites on every orbit, likely achieved through international partnerships.

-The mission planning and spacecraft control functions will be located at St-Hubert.
+The mission planning and spacecraft control functions will be located at the John H. Chapman Space Centre (Canadian Space Agency headquarters) in Saint-Hubert, Quebec.

 - Date modified: